silentstranger5/blog/content/posts/obj/parsing-obj-file-part-4.md

 - If the key denotes a number, parse it once
 - If the key denotes a map string, copy it into the context

 Most functions here should be familiar to you, and the code is pretty simple.
-Note that most cases use `mat`, which in turn is a pointer to the current material whose index is denoted by `ctx->materials.nmaterials - 1`.
+Note that most cases use `mtl`, which in turn is a pointer to the current material whose index is denoted by `ctx->materials.nmaterials - 1`.
 We subtract one since materials have the following form:

 ```
 newmtl Material